jonathanfox5/NativeClip/README.md

 A simple app that monitors the macOS clipboard for text data and displays it in a TextField.
 This allows the text to be manipulated in ways that only native mac apps can e.g. three finger tap to look up dictionary, right click to translate, etc.

-Useful for displaying and interacting with subtitles using the automatic copy-to-clipboard mechanism in [mpvacious](https://github.com/Ajatt-Tools/mpvacious).
+Useful for, for example, displaying and interacting with subtitles using the automatic copy-to-clipboard mechanism in [mpvacious](https://github.com/Ajatt-Tools/mpvacious).

 ## Usage